1. Home

 The Museum’s Missing Objects

 Since 2013, there has been a police investigation and legal proceedings concerning missing items in the collections of the Royal Coin Cabinet.
-In March 2023, the Supreme Court announced that the question of damages in one of the cases will be re-examined by the Svea Court of Appeal.
+In June 2024, the ruling by the Svea Court of Appeal partially granted the claims for damages against a former employee.

 What has happened?